ntap-johanneswagner/tridenttraining/Part1.md

 ```

 Remember we have 3 worker nodes in this environment, this is the reason why the deamonset/trident-node-linux has the desired state of 3.
-Besides this we are also able to see our deployment of the trident-controller.
+Besides this we are also able to see our deployment of the trident-controller and the Operator that handles deployment and updates.

+To see deployments, daemonsets and replicasets in action, let's restart some of the components.
+Note that this also re-initiates the state of the running Trident instance (e.g. something you might do after changing SVM aggregate assignments or similar changes).

 To restart the trident-node-linux deamonset, we utilize the kubectl rollout restart method